patchkit-net/betahub-video-events-sync/README.md

 // Example:
 // Input: { logs: [5, 6] }, shift: -2
 // Output: { logs: [3, 4] }

+// Convert a timestamp to video time in seconds const videoTime = getSecondsFromTimestamp( startTimestamp,  // The timestamp when the video starts targetTimestamp  // The timestamp to convert to video time );
+// Returns: number (seconds from video start)
+// Example:
+// Input: startTimestamp: "2024-03-20T10:00:00Z", targetTimestamp: "2024-03-20T10:01:05Z"
+// Output: 65 (1 minute and 5 seconds)
+// Example:
+// Input: startTimestamp: new Date("2024-03-20T10:00:00Z"), targetTimestamp: "2024-03-20T10:00:30Z"
+// Output: 30 (30 seconds)
 ```

 Each utility function serves a specific purpose:
 - `getMatchingData`: Converts index references to actual data objects.
 Takes matching indexes and returns the corresponding data items for each category.
 - `getMovingWindowIndexes`: Creates a window of events around the current position.
 Useful for showing a consistent number of events before and after the current position, with a minimum total size.
 - `getShiftedIndexes`: Gets events shifted by a specific number of positions.
 Useful for navigation, allowing you to get the next N events or previous N events from the current position.
+- `getSecondsFromTimestamp`: Converts a timestamp to the corresponding video time in seconds.
+This is the reverse operation of the internal `convertVideoTimeToISOTimestamp` function.
+Useful for finding when a specific event should occur in the video timeline.

 ## Development Setup